swt30/waterworlds-paper/waterworlds.md

 Given the high-precision radii measurements, it is now critically important to quantify the dependence of predicted radii of super-Earth models on
     the various model assumptions.

-Our goal in this present study is to quantify the effects of temperature-dependent internal structure models on the predicted radii of super-Earths.
+Our goal in this present study is to quantify the effects of temperature dependent internal structure models on the predicted radii of super-Earths.
 Understanding the effects of temperature on the internal structures of planets is especially relevant as our observational capabilities for measuring radii and masses improve.
 In particular, we are interested in understanding to what degree the observable radius of a planet may be affected by thermal expansion of its interior.
 We use water as a case study for this, focusing on super-Earth planets consisting of a rocky Earth-like core underneath a water layer.

-The remainder of this section provides an overview of how these planetary interior models can be useful, why we expect temperature-dependent models to be different, and why water-rich planets make interesting test cases for assessing whether this temperature dependence is significant.
+The remainder of this section provides an overview of how these planetary interior models can be useful, why we expect temperature dependent models to be different, and why water-rich planets make interesting test cases for assessing whether this temperature dependence is significant.

 ## Planetary interior models